AREG Remote HF Receive Site

-The AREG HF receive site, located ~100km north of Adelaide, in South Australia, is now operating two publicly accessible KiwiSDR 4 channel receivers.
-You can access the service from the following web address:
+The AREG HF receive site, located ~100km north of Adelaide, in South Australia, is now operating three publicly accessible KiwiSDR 4 channel receivers.
+You can access the service from the following web addresses:

 Note – If you get a “This site could not provide a secure connection” error, then your web browser is probably trying to force your connection to HTTPS, which the KiwiSDR software does not support.
 You may need to modify the URL in your browser address bar to ensure it starts with http:// (not https).